The Norman Conquest (1066)

 Oliver Cromwell

-- Then he became a Lord Protector.
+- Afterward, he became Lord Protector.

 - He died in 1658.